TritonDataCenter/pgstatsmon/docs/overview.md

 If you have a Triton installation you can instruct pgstatsmon to poll VMAPI for information about deployed (and running) Postgres instances. pgstatsmon will poll VMAPI at a user-defined interval.
 VMAPI VM and NIC tags must be provided to help pgstatsmon find the proper instances.
+The NIC tag is in the form of a regular expression.

 Only one VMAPI can currently be targeted.
 This means that if you have a three datacenter Triton deployment you will need to stand up three instances of